 Create awareness to mitigate teenage pregnancy

 Organise public awareness and specific back-to-school campaigns to help mitigate teenage pregnancy during school closures.
 Also, make certain that girls who become pregnant return to school upon reopening.

 Allocate appropriate education budget

 Allocate appropriate education budget and protect against potential cuts.
-Similarly promote supportive measures for pregnant girls to continue their education, safe and protected, under the during COVID-19 crisis.
+Similarly promote supportive measures for pregnant girls to continue their education, safe and protected during the COVID-19 crisis.

 Collaborate with the United Nations and World Health Organisation to prevent teenage pregnancy

 Several non-governmental organisations have been active to prevent teenage pregnancy in many countries through bold and innovative projects.
 There is now a small but growing number of successful government-led national programmes, such as in Chile, Ethiopia, and the United Kingdom.

 Likewise, the World Health Organisation (WHO) is working closely with different global partners to prevent teenage pregnancy.
 For example, the WHO teams up with UNICEF, UN Women, UNFPA to accelerate actions to end child marriage.
 Besides, WHO collaborates with Family Planning 2020, a global partnership working to enable 120 million more women and girls to access contraceptives by 2020.